-Not much further than a mile from us as the crow flies, lies Thornborough Henge.
+Not much further than a mile from us as the crow flies lies Thornborough Henge.
 It’s a prehistoric monument consisting of three giant circular earthworks.
 Constructed 5000 years ago by the first Neolithic (New Stone Age) farmers, it was probably an enclosure for their ritual gatherings.
-The Henge became an important centre in Britain for pilgrimage and trade, although its exact purpose still remains a mystery.
+The Henges became an important centre in Britain for pilgrimage and trade, although its exact purpose still remains a mystery.

 It sends shivers down my spine to think that this ancient piece of our history lies just a short walk from our home.

 We can visit it any time we choose, simply to tramp round and try to imagine it in its heyday, and we’ll have the place to ourselves.
 Not on May Day though.
 Today is the Gaelic feast of Beltane, half way between the spring and summer solstices.
 It’s a day to mark the beginning of summer.
 Sadly, today is very cold, rather windy and a bit wet.